• Skip to primary navigation

 Harlequin Stitch

 This technique is also known as the Catherine wheel stitch.
-Don't be fooled by its sophisticated effect.
-This beautiful crochet blanket stitch is easier to learn than you think, especially with the help of the video guide.
+Don't be fooled by its sophisticated effect – it's actually easier to learn than you think, especially with the video guide.

 Get the Pattern